naplaya/plugin-downlaod/README.md

-# plugin-downlaod
+# plugin-download
-Bludit plugin to downlaod install plugins
+Bludit plugin to download, install and activate plugins